This is the multi-page printable view of this section. Click here to print.

 ReconnectReconnect blocked PrivateLink Endpoint

-• If the connection status is Rejected, Error, requests such as approval/rejection are not possible.
+• If the connection status is Rejected or Error, requests such as approval/rejection are not possible.

-API Details page allows you to view the tag information of the selected resource, and you can add, modify, or delete it.
+On the API Details page, you can view tag information of the selected resource, and add, modify, or delete tags.

 • Up to 50 tags can be added per resource